SAFEHR-data/PIXL/README.md

 ### PostgreSQL
 RDBMS which stores DICOM metadata and application data.
 ### [Electronic Health Record Extractor](./pixl_ehr/README.md)
-HTTP API to processes messages from the `ehr` queue and populate raw and anon tables in the PIXL postgres instance.
+HTTP API to process messages from the `ehr` queue and populate raw and anon tables in the PIXL postgres instance.

 ## Setup